ABAI is pleased to offer affiliated chapters and those interested in starting chapters its Handbook for Affiliated Chapters.

 - How do I apply for affiliated chapter status for my organization?

 Please fill out the online application—deadlines each year are April 1, to go before the ABAI Executive Council at its spring meeting, and September 1, to go before the council at its fall meeting.
-A group of 10 or more active ABAI members in a discrete, definable location may apply to establish a chapter, provided that another chapter of the same type covering the same area does not already exist.
+A group of 10 or more current ABAI members in a discrete, definable location may apply to establish a chapter, provided that another chapter of the same type covering the same area does not already exist.
 Chapters are one of four types: national, state/provincial, regional, or local.
 National and state/provincial chapters are defined by the legal boundaries of their areas, and ABAI restricts new national and state/provincial chapters to those countries and states/provinces where no other national or state/provincial ABAI affiliated chapter exists.
-Local chapters may be similarly restricted, as appropriate.
+Local and regional chapters may be similarly restricted, as appropriate.

 Signatures of support (from at least 10 current members of ABAI) may be sent electronically to firstname.lastname@example.org, each from the individual email address of the signatory, with a simple line to the effect of, “I support the formation of [name of proposed chapter].”
 Signatories must all have at least a master’s degree and live in the area to be served by the chapter, and should indicate their highest degree and residency in their emailed signatures.
 If any signatory does not live in the area to be served, a justification must be made as to why that person should be included as a signatory.